Category Archives: Former Monarchies

 In 1515, François I, King of France made a political agreement with Pope Leo X, born Giovanni de’ Medici, the second son of Lorenzo the Magnificent.
 Pope Leo’s nephew Lorenzo II de’ Medici, Duke of Urbino (Catherine’s father) had just come to power in Florence, and François I suggested a marriage alliance to cement the political agreement and proposed that Lorenzo II should marry Madeleine de La Tour d’Auvergne, from a French noble family.
 Lorenzo II agreed and François I hosted an extravagant wedding for them at the Château d’Amboise in France.

 Initially, Catherine was placed under the care of her paternal grandmother Alfonsina Orsini.
 After Alfonsina died in 1520, Catherine was placed in the household of her paternal aunt Clarice de’ Medici.
-In 1523, Cardinal Giulio de’ Medici, the illegitimate son of Giuliano de’Medici, brother of Lorenzo the Magnificent, was elected Pope Clement VII and he took over the responsibility of caring for Catherine.
+In 1523, Cardinal Giulio de’ Medici, the illegitimate son of Giuliano de’Medici, brother of Lorenzo the Magnificent, was elected Pope Clement VII and took over the responsibility of caring for Catherine.
 Pope Clement placed Catherine in the Palazzo Medici Riccardi in Florence where she lived until the troops of Charles V, Holy Roman Emperor attacked and defeated Florence in 1530.
-Catherine then was moved to the safety of Pope Clement VII’s residence in Rome.
+Catherine was moved to the safety of Pope Clement VII’s residence in Rome.

 Henri II, King of France, Catherine’s husband; Credit – Wikipedia